sdonohoo/forecasting/retail_sales/OrangeJuice_Pt_3Weeks_Weekly/README.md

 2. Demographic information on those stores.
 This table has 83 rows and 13 columns.
 For every store, the table describes demographic information of its consumers, distance to the nearest warehouse store, average distance to the nearest 5 supermarkets, ratio of its sales to the nearest warehouse store, and ratio of its sales to the average of the nearest 5 stores.

-Please see pages 40 and 41 in the [bayesm reference manual](https://cran.r-project.org/web/packages/bayesm/bayesm.pdf) for more details about each data column.
+Please see pages 40 and 41 of the [bayesm reference manual](https://cran.r-project.org/web/packages/bayesm/bayesm.pdf) for more details about each data column.

 ## Training and test data separation